Nonparametric maximum likelihood estimation under a likelihood ratio order: Introduction

 \section{Introduction}

-Estimation of the ratio of two density functions using independent samples from the densities is an important problem in a variety of fields.
-In many contexts, it may be known that this ratio is non-decreasing.
-In this article, we derive and study the nonparametric maximum likelihood estimator of the individual distributions as well as the ratio of their densities under the assumption that the density ratio is non-decreasing.

 Comparing the distributions of two independent samples is a fundamental problem in statistics.
 Suppose that $X_1, \dotsc, X_{n_1}$ and $Y_1, \dotsc, Y_{n_2}$ are independent real-valued samples with distribution functions $F_0$ and $G_0$, respectively.
 In many situations, we might hypothesize that $F_0$ and $G_0$ are \emph{stochastically ordered}, meaning intuitively that samples from $F_0$ tend to be larger than those from $G_0$.
 A particular type of stochastic order that arises in many applications is the \emph{likelihood ratio order}.
-We say that $G_0$ and $F_0$ satisfy a likelihood ratio order if the density ratio $f_0/ g_0$ is monotone non-decreasing over the support $\s{G}_0$ of $G_0$, where $f_0 := dF_0 / d\mu$ and $g_0 := dG_0 /d\mu$ for some dominating measure $\mu$.
+Specifically, $G_0$ and $F_0$ satisfy a likelihood ratio order if the density ratio $f_0/ g_0$ is monotone non-decreasing over the support $\s{G}_0$ of $G_0$, where $f_0 := dF_0 / d\eta$ and $g_0 := dG_0 /d\eta$ for some dominating measure $\eta$.
 For this reason, the likelihood ratio order is also called a \emph{density ratio order}.

-A likelihood ratio order can arise for a variety of scientific reasons.
-For example, \cite{dykstra1995mle} and \cite{yu2017ratio} considered its application to biomedical problems, while \cite{beare2015tests} and \cite{roosen2004testing} discussed numerous examples of its use in economics, business, and finance.
-Statistically, the likelihood ratio order assumption is a useful nonparametric generalization of many parametric and semiparametric models.
-For instance, monotone transformations of location families of log-concave densities satisfy a likelihood ratio order: if $F_0 = H_{\theta_1} \circ K$ and $G_0 = H_{\theta_2} \circ K$, where $H_{\theta}(x) := H(x - \theta)$, $H$ is the distribution function corresponding to a log-concave density, $\theta_1 \geq \theta_2$, and $K$ is non-decreasing, then $f_0 / g_0$ is non-decreasing.
-As another example, if $F_0$ is any monotone exponential tilt of $G_0$, meaning $f_0(x) = e^{h(x)} g_0(x)$ for a monotone function $h$, then $f_0 / g_0 = e^h$ is clearly also monotone.

-In this article, we address nonparametric estimation under the likelihood ratio order.
-We are especially interested in estimation and inference for the density ratio function $f_0/g_0$.
+A likelihood ratio order can arise for a variety of scientific reasons \citep{beare2015tests, roosen2004testing, dykstra1995mle, yu2017ratio}.
 In the biomedical sciences and elsewhere, the ratio of two density functions is an object of interest for describing the relative likelihood of a binary status indicator conditional on a covariate.
-If $D$ is a binary random variable, $Z$ is a scalar random variable, $F_0(z) = P_0(Z \leq z \mid D = 1)$, $G_0(z) = P(Z \leq z \mid D =0)$, and $H_0(z) := P(Z \leq z)$, then the density ratio equals
+If $D$ is a binary random variable, $Z$ is a scalar random variable, $F_0(z) = P(Z \leq z \mid D = 1)$, $G_0(z) = P(Z \leq z \mid D =0)$, and $H_0(z) := P(Z \leq z)$, then